Anyone with solid writing skills, a healthy work ethic, a laptop, and a plan can become a freelance writer.

 Step 4: Contact Other Writers

 Freelancing may be considered solitary work, but other writers are your secret weapon.
-Imagine you’ve always wanted to write for The Daily Muse, but you haven’t had any luck sending in pitches.
+Imagine you’ve always wanted to write for The Muse, but you haven’t had any luck sending in pitches.
 (True story: I pitched The Muse twice to no avail before being hired as an editorial intern!)

 If I were you, I’d find my favorite Muse writer, hunt him or her down on social media, and send a quick message.

 I absolutely love your social media and app articles on The Muse!
 And since you’re such a great writer, I was wondering if you had any insight on what The Muse editors are looking for.
 I’ve pitched them a couple times and haven’t had any luck.
 Any feedback on style, topic, length, etc. would be much appreciated!